frequency-chain/frequency/designdocs/user-handles.md

 * proof_of_new_ownership - the proof of ownership of the new handle, ```MsaHandlePayload``` signed by the owner's private key

 Output
-* Event - `MsaHandleChanged` with the old handle and the new handle
+* Event - `HandleChanged` with the old handle and the new handle
 * Errors -
     * `HandleDoesNotExist` if the handle does not exist
     * `Unauthorized` if the signature(s) is invalid